sieg-i/devcon2024-rip7755-workshop/README.md

 After cloning the repo, run `make setup` to install dependencies and build the project.

-Copy the `.env.example` file to `.env`.
-These are the environment variables that the services and contracts need to run.
-No need to change any values.

 ## Assignment

 There are two key components that need to be implemented: